Eurabia conspiracy theory: Basic narrative

 In Eurabia: The Euro-Arab Axis, Bat Ye'or says that Eurabia is the result of the Euro-Arab Dialogue, based on an allegedly French-led European policy intended to increase European power against the United States by aligning its interests with those of the Arab countries.
 During the 1973 oil crisis, the European Economic Community (predecessor of the European Union), had entered into the Euro-Arab Dialogue (EAD) with the Arab League.
 Ye'or says it was a primary cause of alleged European hostility to Israel, referring to joint Euro-Arab foreign policies that she characterises as anti-American and anti-Zionist.
-Ye'or purported a close connection of a Eurabia conspiracy and used the term "dhimmitude", denoting alleged "western subjection to Islam".
+Ye'or posited a Eurabia conspiracy and used the term "dhimmitude", denoting alleged "western subjection to Islam".
 The term itself is based on a newsletter published in the 1970s by the Comité européen de coordination des associations d'amitié avec le monde arabe, a Euro-Arab friendship committee.

-Bat Ye'or's Eurabia: The Euro-Arab Axis was the first print publication in the Eurabia genre, which has since grown to a number of titles, including Melanie Phillips's Londonistan, Oriana Fallaci's The Force of Reason, and Bruce Bawer's While Europe Slept.
+Bat Ye'or's book was the first in what scholars and journalists describe as an emergent Eurabia literary genre, which came to include works such as Melanie Phillips's Londonistan, Oriana Fallaci's The Force of Reason, and Bruce Bawer's While Europe Slept.
+The theme was subsequently popularized by conservative commentators like Mark Steyn and embraced across online counter-jihad networks, notably by the blogger Fjordman (Peder Are Nøstvold Jensen).

-The term is often used by the writers Oriana Fallaci, Mark Steyn and several web sites, many of them affiliated with the counterjihad movement.
-(Note: Including Gates of Vienna, Paul Beliën's Brussels Journal, FrontPage Magazine, Richard Landes's "Eurabia" article, Fjordman's "The Eurabia Code" article, and his Defeating Eurabia compilation.)
-Defeating Eurabia by Fjordman (the pen name of Peder Are Nøstvold Jensen) earned him a high standing among far-right extremists.

-An important part of the narrative is the idea of a demographic threat, the fear that, at some time in the future, Islam will take over Europe. or as Bernard Lewis put it, "Europe will be Islamic by the end of the century."
-Walter Laqueur's The Last Days of Europe: Epitaph for An Old Continent is quoted often among the Eurabia literature.
+An important part of the narrative is the concept of a demographic threat, the claim that Muslim birthrates will lead to an Islamic takeover of the continent, or, as historian Bernard Lewis controversially claimed in 2004, that "Europe will be Islamic by the end of the century."

 Impact

-Post-9/11 significance

-Bat Ye'or first used the term "Eurabia" in 2002 and again in another 2005 book.
-The conservative historian Niall Ferguson referred to the concept, which he took as the potential future Islamisation of Europe based on demographic facts and ideational lack of the continent.
+Bat Ye'or introduced the term in 2002 during the political aftermath of the September 11 attacks, when public debate over Islamic extremism surged in Western countries.
+In 2004, historian Niall Ferguson popularized the term in The New York Times Magazine, arguing that demographic trends and secularization pointed toward the gradual Islamisation of the continent.